AxelVanHoyweghen/AirAxel/README.txt

 6) Do not select anything else and click start import.
 7) Wait untill the import has completed and exit MySQL Workbench.

-Run program:
-1) Open the AirAxel folder contained in this folder.
-2) Click AirAxel.exe to start the application.
-3) Enjoy the application!!!

 Additional information:
 Flights can be booked however you want, seperate flight or combinations as stated below.
 Not all flights fly every day, therefore not every combination exist on any day.